 Copying a Postgres Database from one laptop to another

 I needed to copy a Postgres database from the dev environment on my previous laptop to my current laptop.
+The process was relatively easy.

 The Setup on both machines was Ubuntu running under Oracle virtualbox on Windows 10.